Is An Aluminum Trailer Frame Good Or Bad?

 Not as Strong

 Actually this is a misnomer.
-Aluminum is strong, it’s just not as stiff.
+Aluminum is strong; but it is not as stiff.
 You can read about the effect in our Gantry Crane Analysis which is quite eye-opening for many people.

 For pure strength, there are 2 properties to know.
-First, YEILD strength.
+First, YIELD strength.
 Metal will permanently bend (not just flex) if we apply loads in excess of the YIELD strength.
 Second, TENSILE strength.
 Parts break when we exceed the TENSILE strength.
 Most metals will deform (Yield), before they break, so in trailers, Yield strength is the driver.
-That said, Fatigue is the wildcard and we’ll talk about that below.
+That said, Fatigue is the wildcard and we will talk about that below.

 Typical steel for making trailers (A36 for example) has a Yield strength of 36,000 psi (min), and a tensile strength of 58,000-78,000 psi.

 On the other hand, Al-6061-T6 extruded (common aluminum for trailers) has a Yield strength around 40,000 psi; and a Tensile strength around 45,000 psi.
-(These numbers are not absolute, there’s variation.
-That’s just the nature of it.)
+(These numbers are not absolute, there is variation.
+That is just the nature of it.)
 Please note that available alloys differ.
 For instance, Al-6063 is common, but not as strong: 31,000 psi Yield, and 35,000 psi Tensile.

 Comparing these numbers, we see that size for size an Aluminum trailer frame is roughly as “strong”.
-Yet, that’s NOT the whole story.
+Yet, that is NOT the whole story.

 Deflection